Time of Day Angling Restrictions

 Protecting fish in Southern Alberta during periods of low flows and high temperatures.

-During the 2022-23 Sportfishing Regulation Engagement, feedback was collected on restrictions to angling during low flows and high temperature events.
-After considering feedback provided from Albertans, Alberta Environment and Parks (AEP) has developed a flexible approach to protect fish during periods of lows flows and high temperatures by creating a time of day angling restriction.
+Alberta Environment and Protected Areas (EPA) has developed a flexible approach to protect fish during periods of lows flows and high temperatures by creating a time of day angling restriction.

 A time of day angling restriction is when angling is not permitted from 2:00 PM to midnight (14:00 to 24:00) at specified locations.